Lord-V15/Face-Recognization/README.md

+# Face-Recognization
-# Face-Recognization which takes data from the webcam and store in folders and using K-NN classifies images
+It takes data from the webcam and store in folders and using K-NN classifies images